raghavdua1995/Scripts-That-Automate-Stuff/README.md

 # Scripts-That-Automate-Stuff
-Scripts written in bash,python,cmd to automate simple but time wasting tasks.
+Scripts written in bash,python,cmd, JS to automate simple but time wasting tasks.